Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     2. Create the update pipeline:
         1. Right=click **Drafts** and choose "New pipeline".
-        1. Replace the default content in the editor with the content in [UpdatePipeline.json](resource/AzureDataFactoryRetrain/UpdatePipeline.json) (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
+        1. Replace the default content in the editor with the content in [UpdatePipeline.json](resource/AzureDataFactoryRetrain/UpdatePipeline.json) (available in the `resource/AzureDataFactoryRetrain` folder of the the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide)).
         2. Specify an active period that you want the pipeline to run.
 It should be the same as for the retrain pipeline just created.
         3. Set the value of "isPaused" to "false".
         4. Click the up arrow button to deploy the pipeline.